AdobeDocs/experience-platform.fr-FR/help/edge/data-collection/track-links.md

     "web": {
       "webInteraction": {
         "linkClicks": {
-            "value":1
+            "value": 1
+        }
       },
-      "name":"My Custom Link", // Name that shows up in the custom links report "URL":"https://myurl.com", // The URL of the link "type":"other", // values: other, download, exit
+      "name": "My Custom Link", // Name that shows up in the custom links report "URL": "https://myurl.com", // The URL of the link "type": "other" // values: other, download, exit }
-      }
-    }
   }
 });